What is a Basenji

 Paintings, engravings and statues of dogs that look like the Basenji Hound have also been discovered in Egyptian tombs obviously dating back much further in time giving cause to believe that some form of this dog breed was used and possibly venerated by some Egyptians.

-The Basenji is believed to be one of our most enduring, extant breeds that is exceptionally similar to its historical ancestors today.
+The Basenji is believed to be one of our most enduring, extant breeds that is exceptionally similar to its historical ancestors of today.

 DNA studies have identified the Basenji to be a basal breed of domestic dog and is a genetic divergent, but long removed subspecies of the grey wolf.